 Additional Information for Nursing Majors (RN and PN)

 - The roles of RN and PN student and graduate require specific physical and mental abilities to assume the roles and meet expected educational outcomes for the associate degree or certificate nurse, the student must possess the following abilities: verbal and written communication, problem-solving, nursing assessment of both physical and psychosocial health status of clients as well as the safe performance of nursing skills and procedures which include strength and coordination with gross motor ability to lift and ambulate patients safely, hand-eye coordination and fine motor dexterity, as well as problem-solving and comprehension, analysis, and synthesis of data.

 - Students with documented disabilities who are applying for admission to National Park College Nursing Programs are welcome according to the guidelines of the Americans with Disabilities Act (ADA) of 1990.
 Reasonable accommodations will be made for students with disabilities who have the required documentation.
 It is the student's responsibility to inform the faculty of the disability at the beginning of the term (within the first two weeks of the start of each nursing class), how the disability affects performance, and what accommodation(s) will be required.
 For applicants, please inform the nursing advisor when initiating the application process.
 For more information, refer to the sections on student activities and special programs in this catalog.
 If there are any questions, please contact the Division of Nursing in writing.

-- The faculty of the Nursing Division strongly recommends that students maintain adequate health care coverage and disability insurance for their protection in the event of illness and/or injury.
+- Health Insurance is a requirement of all nursing and health science students.
+The faculty of the Nursing Division strongly recommends that students maintain adequate health care coverage and disability insurance for their protection in the event of illness and/or injury.